waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Landmass Analyzer Limitations:** The `landmass_analyzer` tool now correctly accounts for boulders as obstacles, but it still does not understand one-way traversal tiles like ledges or `cleared_boulder_barrier` ramps.
 It can report a single landmass even if sections are unreachable due to these mechanics.
 - **Surfing Navigation:** The `pathfinder` tool requires `movement_mode='surfing'` to navigate over water.

-## B. Agent & Tool Ideas
+## B. Methodology Improvements & Future Plans
-- **Puzzle Reset Planner:** An agent or tool that determines the most efficient path to reset the current map's puzzle (e.g., finding the nearest ladder/exit).
+- **Tool Idea - Puzzle Reset Planner:** An agent or tool that determines the most efficient path to reset the current map's puzzle (e.g., finding the nearest ladder/exit).
-- **Puzzle Solver Agent/Tool:** An agent or tool that can analyze the map state (boulders, switches, walls) and output a sequence of moves to solve the puzzle.
+- **Tool Idea - Puzzle Solver:** An agent or tool that can analyze the map state (boulders, switches, walls) and output a sequence of moves to solve the puzzle.
-- **Tool Debugger Pipeline:** An agent or tool that automates the debugging process.
+- **Tool Idea - Tool Debugger Pipeline:** An agent that automates the debugging process.
 It would take a tool name and arguments as input, run the tool with verbose logging enabled, and then automatically feed the resulting log to the `tool_debugger_agent` to get a diagnosis.
 This would streamline the `Tool Failure Protocol` into a single action.
+- **Pathfinder Permanent Fix Plan:** The `pathfinder`'s elevation logic is fundamentally broken.
+The temporary fix of commenting it out is unsustainable.
+I need to dedicate time to rewriting this logic from scratch to correctly handle `steps`, `ladders`, and one-way movements between `ground` and `elevated_ground`.
+Before deploying a new fix, I must test it on a simple, controlled map with known elevation changes to verify its correctness.

 ## C. Deprecated Agents
 - **[DELETED] Exploration Strategist Agent:** This agent was designed for multi-stage navigation but was unusable due to requiring a non-existent helper tool.
 It has been deleted to maintain a clean and functional agent list.